mariusdkm/rpi-fft-led/README.md

 Run the code using sudo since the GPU_FFT code makes use of the GPU, which requires root permissions.

-An an example run would be:
+An example call would be:
 ```bash
 sudo ./fft.bin example.wav 4
 ```